 Online SEO is the key aspect in optimising not only your website but also the pages that you have on social media.
 When it comes to accounting, your SEO needs to be tailored so that you use the relevant keywords for your field and those that get you on the first page of Google Search engine results pages.

 What is Local SEO?

-Search engines work with algorithms and one of the main features that can influence these algorithms is SEO, short for Search Engine Optimization.
+Search engines work with algorithms and one of the main features that can influence these algorithms is SEO, short for Search Engine Optimisation.
 If you are just starting out, using the right SEO can make it so that you will rise in organic searches and on the Map Pack.

 If we think of SEO for Accounting we may think of examples such as Accounting in Geelong, Accountant near me, Accountant Australia, top 10 accountants and more.
-However, SEO is way more than that; it involves optimizing all of your pages with relevant keywords, information, and posts.
+However, SEO is way more than that; it involves optimising all of your pages with relevant keywords, information, and posts.
 Remember that it takes time for that to happen and for SEO to give you results.

 Why should you have it?

 We live in a digital age and day by day this only becomes easier to see.
 In a digital age with mobile devices everywhere, more than 88% of searches for local businesses happen online.
 When people need an accountant they will be more likely to type it in their search engine and see what accountants pop up online.

 If we keep that in mind, it becomes abundantly clear that we need to have a website, social media pages and an up-to-date Google My Business page.
 You’ll need to get people to choose you as their accountant and not the competition and for that to happen you’ll need to hook them.

 When businesses have problems online, nine times out of ten the way to improve their Google Search engine ranking and get more traffic is to improve their SEO strategy.
 This is the first step.
 The next thing that we look at is to see if the accounting business relies just on its website or if they have more social media pages.